boyney123/eventbridge-atlas-docs/docs/getting-started/setup.md

 EventBridge Atlas allow you to select which format you would like to generate your docs with.

-Continue reading to get started with the `docuowl` output.
+Continue reading to get started with the `slate` output.